fairnessforensics/wiggum/docs/source/docs_overview.rst

+.. _docs_organization:

 Documentation Overview
 ========================

+This page is under active development.

 How to Fairness Forensics
 -------------------------

 How to conduct a fairness forensics investigation with Wiggum:

-via app

-via packages
+* With the Wiggum app: :ref:`user_manual`_
+* With the Wiggum package in a Jupyter Notebook:

 Example Investigations and Case Studies
 -----------------------------------------

+Example code excerpts for small tasks
+* TBD

-Example code fairness forensics investigations
+Case studies of fairness forensics investigations:
+* Iris data
+* SOPP data
+* Propbulica COMPAS Data

 Reproducible Science
 ----------------------

-How to reproduce our paper experimental results
+to reproduce our paper experimental results

 Extending and Contributing to Wiggum
 -------------------------------------

+We provide the following detailed documentation if you want to contribute to Wiggum or exte4nd it for your own use.

-Basic dev setup
+* Basic dev setup:
+* How to add new trends

-How to ext
+* How to extend the app
+* Contributors Guide: